lewis-niab/lewis-niab/README.md

 - 🌱 I am also learning to support legacy Oracle systems which, although last actively developed over twenty years ago, amazingly are still being used by Niab.
 - 📫 You can reach me at lewis.allen@niab.com or lewis.allen@gmail.com
 - 😄 Pronouns: Mr.
-- ⚡ Fun fact: I have two large potted money plants at home that are forty-six years old.
-They are not frost hardy, so every year there is a ritual where they go outside in the spring and come back in the house in the autumn.
+- ⚡ Fun fact: I have two large potted money plants (Crassula ovata) at home that are forty-six years old.
+Crassula are interesting because they have a metabolism that is an adaptation to arid conditions that allows them to photosynthesize during the day, but only exchange gases at night.
+My plants are not frost hardy, so every year there is a ritual where they go outside in the spring and come back in the house in the autumn.

 <!---
 lewis-niab/lewis-niab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.